oracle-livelabs/developer/ai-optimizer/sandbox/explore/explore.md

 2. To configure the Oracle Database 23ai Free, you will need to enter the credentials:

-   * Enter the Database Username: `WALKTHROUGH`
+   * Enter the Database Username
-   * Enter the Database Password for the database user: `OrA_41_OpTIMIZER`
+   * Enter the Database Password for the database user
-   * Enter the Database Connection String: `//localhost:1521/FREEPDB1`
+   * Enter the Database Connection String
    * Save

+   Since you are following the Sandbox version of this LiveLab, you should find everyting set-up already:

    ![Database configuration](images/database-config.png)

 3. If you are using an Autonomous Database and have any SelectAI profile active, you'll find the list of Select AI profiles to activate: